mako-framework/docs/08_learn_more/00_uuid_helper.md

 $uuid = UUID::v4Sequential();
 ```

-> Note that the the timestamp part of the UUID is only precise down to 10 microseconds so if you generate UUIDs in a loop where nothing else happens then you might end up with values that are not sequential (they should still be unique though).
+> Note: The the timestamp part of the UUID is only precise down to 10 microseconds so if you generate UUIDs in a loop where nothing else happens then you might end up with values that are not sequential (they should still be unique though).

 The `v5` method will return a version 5 UUID.